-Β. The Court permits infraction arraignments, trials and related proceedings remote be conducted remotely.
-These hearings will be heard bv to videoconference/phone, using Zoom.
+Β. The Court permits infraction arraignments, trials and related proceedings be conducted remotely.
+These remote hearings will heard by to be videoconference/phone, using Zoom.
 Appearance by Zoom is free.
-Instructions for how to attend а hearing remotely by Zoom can be found at http://www.fresno.courts.ca.gov/traffic/.
+Instructions for how attend hearing remotely Zoom found to а by can be at www.fresno.courts.ca.gov/divisions/traffic.
 Additional information can be obtained by contacting the Traffic Department at (559) 457-1700, by fax at (559) 457-1710 or by email at Infodeskcrim@fresno.courts.ca.gov.
 Any person wishing to appear remotely, but lacking internet access, may request to appear by phone by calling the phone number that will be provided in the Notice of Calendar Setting.
 Sentence modification hearings may not be calendared for Zoom proceedings.